Living the Welcoming Congregation

 Beyond Safe Schools – Valdosta

-Georgia Equality will provide training on keeping all young people safe in our community on October 26 and 27.
-The workshop will be presented twice in Valdosta and will include information on prevention of bullying, preventing self-harm and suicide, and local resources for the lesbian, gay, bisexual and transgender community.
+Georgia Equality provided training on keeping all young people safe in our community on October 26 and 27.
+The workshop included information on prevention of bullying, preventing self-harm and suicide, and local resources for the lesbian, gay, bisexual and transgender community.
+If you are interested in being involved with these efforts, please contact us at firstname.lastname@example.org!

 The Unitarian Universalist Church of Valdosta is committed to building a community of acceptance and love, where all people may strive for intellectual, moral and spiritual enlightenment.
 We offer a place to celebrate life’s passages and to join in social action on behalf of local and global communities.